 - A project schedule usually relies on softwares, methods and techniques such as Gantt Charts, Network Diagrams, PERT, CPM etc.

-In project management, both Project Plans and Project Schedules are critical concepts for a project’s success.
+In project management, both Project Plans and Project Schedules are critical documents for a project’s success.
 Project Plans are comprehensive documents which also include the Project Schedules.
-However a Project Schedule is a graphic presentations of the project activities and activity details.
-Understanding each concept and having knowledge about their use will help the project managers to manage their projects effectively.
+It guides project execution and control.

 On the other hand, a Project Schedule is a graphic presentation of the project activities and activity details.
 It can be created by using tools such as Gantt Charts, Network Diagrams, CPM and PERT techniques.
 You can analyze and check the critical path of the project by using the project schedule.